RadicalxChange/rxc-voice/README.md

 deleting one ballot fires onClick twice, deletes top element every time. same thing for deleting voter email addresses.

+moment.js:
+datetime functions need testing for different timezones. also, moment.js should probably be phased out eventually.

 api:
 its extremely unlikely, but possible, that two anonymous users may be assigned the same uuid. in the long run, consider handling uuid assignments on backend